k-davis/k-davis.github.io/_posts/2020-05-13-ML-Elbow-Inference.markdown

 Here's my goal right now:

-- Collect my own data (I originally used motion capture data from Carnegie Mellon University)
+- Collect my own data
-- Rewrite my data processor - maybe Excel would be better than a massive Python script?
+- Rewrite the data processor
 - Have better data coverage
 - Treat the data as time-series data when training
 - Build a visualization tool to analyze the model's outputs